isabella232/sign-integrations.en/help/veeva/install.md

 To do so, follow the steps below:

-1. Create Vault system account user of Adobe Sign integration.
+1. Create Vault system account user of Adobe Acrobat Sign integration.

     ![Image of signature event details](images/create-user.png)